wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/DocstringsGuidelines.rst

 applications, they are simply meant to show a particular/clever/unusual way of using a method, a class or a function.

-Please do send your sample snippets to me at `this <andrea.gavana@gmail.com>`_ e-mail address or, if you have commit rights in the current Phoenix Github area, feel free to upload them yourself under the following folder:
+Please do send your sample snippets to me at `this <andrea.gavana@gmail.com>`_ e-mail address or you can submit the sample snippets to the `wxWidgets/Phoenix Github repository <https://github.com/wxWidgets/Phoenix>`_.

-``/trunk/docs/sphinx/rest_substitutions/snippets/python/contrib``
+The snippets should be placed in the source tree in this folder:

+``Phoenix/docs/sphinx/rest_substitutions/snippets/python/contrib``

 .. _contributing screenshots: